 Keep these key points in mind when taking your running to the trails.

-Most trail-running articles are aimed at turning people into better trail runners.
+Most trail running articles are aimed at turning people into better trail runners.
 They’re predicated on the valid idea that trail running and racing is a niche in itself, and they include lots of advice on how to get better at running on trails.
-This is honorable, but skirts the fact that doing a lot of training on trails is a fine way to become a stronger runner across the board and a more capable competitor even if you never have designs on running an off-road race.
+This is honorable, but it skirts the fact that doing a lot of training on trails is a fine way to become a stronger runner across the board and a more capable competitor even if you never have designs on running an off-road race.

-I’ve never run a trail race and have run a very limited number of no-asphalt events since college, but during my peak years as a long-distance road racer I usually did more than half of my 100-plus weekly miles on trails.
+I’ve never run a trail race and have run a very limited number of none-asphalt events since college, but during my peak years as a long-distance road racer I usually did more than half of my 100-plus weekly miles on trails.
 There’s no question that I couldn’t have put in as much work as I did without getting hurt or badly beaten up had I not done so much of it on soft surfaces, and it’s impossible to overstate the physical and mental benefits of avoiding roads built for motor vehicles and the attendant annoyances introduced by such unforgiving gray strips.
-So I look at trail running the same way I look at running in the right kind of shoes or doing speed work on a treadmill rather than outdoors on icy surfaces or during driving rainstorms: It’s safer, it’s easier, and in the end my body and spirit are better for the experience.
+So I look at trail running the same way I look at running in the right kind of shoes or doing speed work on a treadmill rather than outdoors on icy surfaces or during driving rainstorms: It’s safer, it’s easier and in the end, my body and spirit are better for the experience.

-If you are planning to ramp up your mileage in anticipation of a marathon, find your current training routine stagnant for some reason, or simply have a yen for exploring, here are some ideas about trail running to consider.
+If you are planning to ramp up your mileage in anticipation of a marathon, find your current training routine stagnant for some reason or simply have a yen for exploring, here are some ideas about trail running to consider.

-Defining a trail.
-When you read the first couple of sentences of this article or maybe even just the title, you almost certainly imagined someone climbing or descending a single-track, winding trail or motoring along an expanse of pine-needle-covered land, with either mountains or deep forests in the background.
+When you read the first couple of sentences of this article or maybe even just the headline, you almost certainly imagined someone climbing or descending a single-track, winding trail or motoring along an expanse of pine-needle-covered land, with either mountains or deep forests in the background.
 That’s ideal and idyllic, but for purposes of training, a “trail” can be just about anything.
 When I was sentenced to highly populous and topgraphically homogenous South Florida for a few years, my “trail” runs typically consisted of running along the mowed grass lining the lengthy drainage canals connecting the Everglades to the Atlantic Ocean.
 Other than the unusual array of large wading birds, there wasn’t a lot in the way of scenery on these urban “trails,” which typically included lots of road crossings in unrbanized areas.
 But it beat running on pavement and challenging objects that outweighed me by a couple of tons and emitted worse and more toxic smells than I did.

-…Buddy up.
 While running may offer the habitual solitude most of us crave in a too-connected world, it’s not a good idea to be roving around in the woods alone and far from medical or other help.
 If you’re not in the habit of running with others regularly or at all, consider changing this when you head onto the trails.
 Also, anathema though it may be, it’s not a bad idea to bring a cell phone with you in case something does happen when you’re far from the observing public.

-Get sloshed.
 In very warm weather, you need fluid every 30 minutes or so.
-When running through populated areas, it’s normally easy to find water fountains or carry some cash to pick up a drink at a convenience store (clerks’ response to being handed a sopping-wet dollar bill is a matter for another article altogether).
+When running through populated areas, it’s normally easy to find water fountains or carry some cash to pick up a drink at a convenience store (a clerk’s response to being handed a sopping-wet dollar bill is a matter for another article altogether).
 Running on trails requires more forethought and might mean the need to carry your own fluid supply with you, so know your surroundings and how far you’re apt to be from a source of hydration at any time.